 Cymbals need to blend in nicely with the rest of the kit, not too overbearing or underwhelming.
 A common technique for mixing cymbals is to use a high-pass filter, cutting somewhere between 300 and 400 Hz.
 Some of the super high frequencies around 2k-5k Hz should be cut as well to avoid clashing with vocals.

-5. Contextualizing at the end
+5. Contextualizing at The End

 Remember, unless your song consists only of drums, there’s a lot more going on here.
 Once you’ve mixed the drums in a way that allows each element to shine, you need to bring the whole track into context with the rest of the song.
 This is like going full circle.
 You began with a rudimentary mix of the drums as a whole, and now you can mix them as a whole once more.
 Only this time, each element is more properly in place than before.